zen-2a-code/React-Native/react-native-junior-guide.md

 - RN (React Native): React for phones; it draws real phone widgets instead of web ones.
 - JS Thread (JavaScript Thread): a lane where your JS code runs inside the app.
 - Bridge: the messenger that carries requests between JS code and the phone’s native side.
+- CLI (Command Line Interface): a helper you run in the terminal to create/build apps (Expo CLI or React Native CLI).
+- LTS (Long Term Support): a “stable and supported for a long time” version of software like Node.js.
 - IDE (Integrated Development Environment): the app you code in (VS Code, Android Studio, Xcode).
 - OS (Operating System): the boss software that runs the device (iOS or Android).
 - CSS (Cascading Style Sheets): rules that style how things look; React Native uses similar style ideas in JavaScript objects.